 All trails are open from sunrise to sunset.
-Be sure to stop by the visitor center to pick up a map and get the most recent information.
+Be sure to stop by the visitor center to pick up a map (or get one at this link) and get the most recent information.

 During the following hunting dates, some trails will be closed: Dec 19 - 21, Dec 27-29, Jan 2-4 and Jan 7-11.
 Kiskadee Trail (1/8 mile) This cement-paved walking trail is one of the refuge's most popular trails.
 Near the visitor center, watch the treetops for great kiskadees, warblers and green jays.
 It encircles a pool and in wet years may harbor an alligator (in dry years the alligator often moves to the old livestock trough beside the trail).
 Prairie Island Trail (1/8 mile) The crushed gravel trail is great for viewing native thornscrub plants and the butterflies and birds that depend on this important habitat.
 Stop and rest in the shaded gazebo.
 Enjoy the water feature and bird feeding area.
 This trail is across the parking lot from the visitor center.
 Metalmark Butterfly Trail (1/8 mile) Circling the visitor center, this cement trail has many native plants and a photo blind with a water feature and bird feeding area.
 Mesquite Trail (1.5 mile loop) Beginning at the visitor center parking lot, this figure-eight loop trail winds through grassy savannas and across two small ponds.
 The primitive trail passes near a historic family cemetery.
 Alligator Pond Trail (1/3 mile) This accessible, paved trail at the end of Lakeside Drive follows the shoreline of the Laguna Atascosa lake.
 It leads visitors to a viewing platform on a pond that hosts alligators during wet years.
 This trail is an excellent walk or makes for a nice bicycle ride.